tenny-g824/community-events-web-app/design-plan/gen-ai-log.md

 });
 ```

-**My Prompt for Partially Updating (Modifying) an Event:** Write JavaScript code using Express (using a PATCH endpoint) to partially update an event in a MongoDB events collection using its ID.
+**My Prompt for Partially Updating (Modifying) an Event:** Write JavaScript code using Express to partially update an event in a MongoDB events collection using its ID.
 The request can have one or more fields to update.
 If there are no fields provided to update, return a 404 error.
 If the ID is invalid or the event is not found, return a 404 error.
 If successful, return the updated event with a 200 status code.

 Response of Generated Code: